-PMA and PMDN companies are registered to the Ministry of Law and Human Rights (MOLHR) and the Online Single Submission (OSS) system.
-The OSS system, currently managed by the Ministry of Investment, previously known as BKPM (the Indonesian Investment Coordinating Board), provides an integrated business licensing system unifying the relevant licensing authorities under the central government.
+PMA and PMDN companies are registered to the Ministry of Law (Kementerian Hukum or "MoL") and the Online Single Submission ("OSS") system.
+The OSS system, currently managed by the Ministry of Investment and Downstream/Investment Coordinating Board (Kementerian Investasi dan Hilirisasi/Badan Koordinasi Penanaman Modal or "BKPM"), provides an integrated one-stop business licensing system, unifying the relevant licensing authorities under the central government.

 In practice, a foreign company planning to carry out business activities that are open for foreign investment could establish a PMA Company, or acquire shares of an Indonesian company.
-In limited areas such as the upstream oil and gas, and construction services, a foreign entity should be licensed to carry out business in Indonesia.
+In limited areas such as the upstream oil-and-gas and construction services, a foreign entity should be licensed to carry out business in Indonesia.

-Minimum Required Shareholders: Please note that the Company Law require any PMA or PMDN company to have, at least, two shareholders.
-However, the Omnibus Law exempts micro and small enterprises from the requirement and allows them to establish a limited liability company with only one shareholder.
+Minimum Required Shareholders: Please note that Law No. 40 of 2007 on Company Law, as lastly amended by Job Creation Law ("Company Law") requires any PMA or PMDN company to have, at least, two shareholders.
+However, Job Creation Law exempts micro-andsmall enterprises from meeting the requirement and allows them to establish a limited liability company with only one shareholder.
 Please note that a micro or small enterprise can only be established as a PMDN.
 A PMA Company will be considered as a large-scale company, which must fulfill the minimum requirement of two shareholders.